kelcecil/do-code-challenge/README.md

 Build and run included tests by running `make`.
 There are also separate make targets for building (`make build`) and running the included tests (`make test`).

+Note that this program *must* be built *outside* of the GOPATH to allow for a multipackage program (like this one) to use relative import paths.
+Relative paths are not allowed inside the GOPATH to avoid ambiguity, but a remote import path would have personally identifiable information that would violate one of the submissions requirements.
+More information can be found at: https://golang.org/cmd/go/#hdr-Relative_import_paths

 A Dockerfile is also provided to build and run tests on the indexer and create a container from the result binary:

 `docker build -t indexer .`